King Henry VIII

 Jane Seymour died from puerperal fever.

-Kathryn’s relationship with Francis Dereham continued.
-Henry Manox found out about the couple and, filled with jealousy, sent an anonymous note to the Dowager Duchess.
+Henry Manox found out about Kathryn’s relationship with Francis Dereham and, filled with jealousy, sent an anonymous note to the Dowager Duchess.
 The Dowager Duchess investigated and discovered Kathryn and Dereham together.
 Dereham was sent from the household and went to Ireland soon afterwards.
 He hoped to marry Kathryn when he returned to England.

 1539 (19th March)